aarchmon/KaseiCoin-Tokenomics/README.md

 ## Usage

-Upload the `joint_savings.sol` file into the Remix Ethereum IDE and compile.
+Upload the `KaseiCoin.sol` and `KaseiCoinCrowdsale.sol` files into the Remix Ethereum IDE and compile.

 ---